 An alternative to fire forming is to resize a new case using trial and error to determine the correct resizing die setting in order to minimally reform the case so it just barely slides fully into the chamber.
 If the diameter of the case neck or mouth ends up too small afterwards, use an expander die to enlarge the neck or mouth to the maximum diameter that will fit.
-As noted above, slightly flaring or belling the mouth may also result in a better fit.
+Slightly flaring or belling the mouth may also result in a better fit.

 Another option is to cut off the end of the pipe nipple and solder or braze the nipple to the case rim.
 Or use a standard plumbers flaring tool to flare and flatten the end of a short piece of copper tubing and soldered it to the case rim.
 And yet another method is to drill out the primer hole of two cases and solder the rims together back-to-back.
-Then shorten the case that was not fire formed and slip the tubing over it.
+Then shorten the case that was not fire-formed and slip the tubing over it.
 This latter method provides for a larger hole, allowing for maximum air flow.
 Once the case and nipple section is finished, slip the plastic tubing over the nipple and you’re ready to go.
 If necessary, heat the end of the tubing in a small pan of water to soften it.
-Following is the 1st .40-65 blow tube I made.
+Below is a photo of the 1st .40-65 blow tube I made.
 The ¼” (0.375” OD) copper tubing nipple was pushed into the enlarged primer hole and soft-soldered in place.

-A couple of final suggestion: Regardless of the blow tube construction, keep the nipple and tubing as short as comfortably possible in order for most of the moisture to reach the bore rather than condense on the inside of the blow tube.
+A Couple of Final Suggestion: Regardless of the blow tube construction, keep the nipple and tubing as short as comfortably possible in order for most of the moisture to reach the bore rather than condense on the inside of the blow tube.
 If you decide to make your own blow tube, make two in case one is damaged during a match.